nsnarender5511/go-opentelemety-implemetation/docs/features/product_service/Feature_Update_Product_Stock.md

 *   **Key Takeaway:** This feature demonstrates a typical API workflow BUT **critically fails** to implement necessary concurrency control (`sync.Mutex`) for its read-modify-write persistence logic, making it **unsafe for concurrent use**.
 *   **Demo Steps:**
     1. Show the handler, service, and repository code for `UpdateStock`, **explicitly pointing out the MISSING mutex lock/unlock** calls around the read/modify/write section in the repository.
-    2. Explain the race condition as described in ../../architecture/Data_Model_&_Persistence.md.
+    2. Explain the race condition as described in [Data Model & Persistence](../../architecture/Data_Model_&_Persistence.md).
     3. Use `curl` or a similar tool to send **multiple concurrent** `PATCH` requests to update the *same* product's stock quickly.
         ```bash
         # Example (run several times quickly)